grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=58 (0x3A) - Calculated Noon
-    VSCP_TYPE_INFORMATION_CALCULATED_NOON
-This event is used for reporting of a calculated noon (real noon).
+    VSCP_TYPE_INFORMATION_CALCULATED_NOONThis event is used for reporting of a calculated noon (real noon).

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |